Spoiler alert! If you are in a rush and just want to know what the best blender for juicing is, then we recommend the Vitamix 5200 as our top pick.

 What is the Best Blender for Juicing?

-While it has its drawbacks in product quality and warranty, we think the Nutri Ninja Food Processor/Blender is the best juicer blender for its price.
-Not only can it easily handle frozen and semi-frozen fruits and vegetables, but its blade structure also means that it can even process large amounts of food into a smooth pulp very quickly and with next to no added liquid.
+Our runner up is Nutri Ninja Food Processor/Blender.
+Not only can it easily handle frozen and semi-frozen fruits and vegetables, but its blade structure means that it can process even large amounts of food into a smooth pulp very quickly and with next to no added liquid.